KathrinKoenig/QuantumTopologicalDataAnalysis/README.md

 As an example TDA is applied to a simple point cloud as shown below.
 <img width=300 align="left" src="https://user-images.githubusercontent.com/67575757/119681678-91e8bc80-be42-11eb-8af8-c75030be022f.png">

 On this point cloud a filtration is done by expanding spheres with radius ε.
 Points are connected for overlapping spheres.
 This changes the topology of the data.
+A simplicial complex is used to represent the topological characteristics of objects.
+Examples of k-dimensional simplices are: 0 simplex: vertex (point), 1-simplex:edges, 2-simplices are triangles, etc.

+To distinguish topoligical spaces based on the connecitvity of k-dimensional simplicial complexes, Betti numbers are used